-As they settle into the Mindfulness Based Stress Reduction (MBSR) class Trish Magyari asks them to ask themselves “How am I doing right now”?
+As they settle into the Mindfulness-Based Stress Reduction (MBSR) class Trish Magyari asks them to ask themselves “How am I doing right now”?

 At that question every reason for not doing mindfulness – for escaping into some kind of distraction – blares into Donna’s mind.
 Her stomach pains, numb feet, headache, brain-fog, back spasms and the flu-like fatigue that’s ALWAYS present immediately come to the fore.
 This is why, she says, she never asks herself, how she is doing now.
 The response to that question is overwhelming – and depressing.

-Hanging out with what is going on right now is Buddhism is all about, though.
-Instead of racing from painful sensations and negative emotions and thoughts you welcome them in.
+Hanging out with what is going on right now is what Buddhism is all about, though.
+Instead of racing from painful sensations and negative emotions and thoughts, you welcome them in.
 They’re part of your experience.
 The only to get through them is to be with them – to actually, in a sense welcome them.
 Trish recommends they meet discomfort and pain with a little kindness.
 This is not a Western way of doing things.

-In her book “Radical Acceptance” Tara Brach, who experienced a four year bout with a chronic fatigue syndrome-like illness provides a guided meditation on the “Radical Acceptance of Pain”.
+In her book “Radical Acceptance” Tara Brach, who experienced a four-year bout with a chronic fatigue syndrome-like illness provides a guided meditation on the “Radical Acceptance of Pain”.

-It involves a relaxation period, a gentle scanning of the body and then bringing “a receptive attention” directly to unpleasant sensations being experienced.
+It involves a relaxation period, a gentle scanning of the body, and then bringing “a receptive attention” directly to unpleasant sensations being experienced.
 She asks if the body and the mind are “clenched like a fist” in their efforts to resist the pain and asks the participant to soften their resistance to it and allow the unpleasant sensations to be just as they are.
 She suggests that one experience their awareness as a “soft space” that surrounds the pain.

 As soon as this has been established she has the participant more precisely describe the pain.
 Is it burning pain?
 A stabbing or aching or twisting or throbbing pain?
 Does it feel like a knot or like a great weight has been pressed on it.
 (Some meditators ask if it has a certain color or shape.)
 This is using the analytical part of the brain to redefine the pain sensation.
 Instead of being a horrible thing it’s a throbbing thing or a weighty thing.